freenode/web-7.0/content/kb/using/certfp.md

 You will be prompted for various pieces of information about the certificate.
 The contents do not matter for our purposes, but `openssl` needs at least one of them to be non-empty.
-This certificate will last about 3 years - set a calendar event now to ensure that you are reminded when you need to generate a new one.
+This certificate will last about 3 years - you can check the expiration date with the following command and set a calendar reminder:

+    openssl x509 -in freenode.pem -noout -enddate

 The `.pem` file will have the same access to your NickServ account as your password does, so take appropriate care in securing it.